Publications

 Research in Progress

-Police Stopping Decisions (with Lily Morrell & Jeff Fagan)
+Racial Bias in Police Stopping Decisions (with Lily Morrell & Jeff Fagan)

 Can Emergency Financial Assistance Prevent Financial Distress?
 Randomized Evidence from Funeral Assistance in Chicago (with Mary Kate Batistich) [AEA Registry, PAP]